ninjakx/weather-app/README.md

 ## Note:
-### They have updated the api so it won't work any longer.
-Will update and create a new branch when I will get time to do so.
+*They have updated the api so it won't work any longer.
+Earlier historical for few days and forecast data were free using this api.
+But now you have to suscribe for that plan.
+No longer free now.*